 - We believe that society significantly benefits when individuals with autism are given the opportunities to reach their full potential.

-FEAT maintains a website and publishes a quarterly newsletter which contains current news and events.
+FEAT maintains a website and publishes a monthly newsletter which contains current news and events.
 FEAT operates a Lending Library where families can obtain information about Autism and check out teaching materials for their children’s therapy programs.
-There are multiple locations of the Lending Library and the materials are provided to families free of charge.
+There are multiple locations of the Lending Library, and the materials are provided to families free of charge.

 FEAT was founded in 1993 by a group of parents and professionals who wanted to improve the early intervention services that were offered in the Sacramento area.
 Together they wrote grants and raised enough money to provide intensive early intervention training for parents and local professionals.
 In 1993, therapists from the UCLA Clinic for the Behavioral Treatment of Children started coming to the Sacramento area and provided training workshops to help the families in FEAT get started.
 As a result of these early workshops, there are now several professionals in the Sacramento area that can help families run programs.

 Since 1993, over 100 children in Northern California have participated in Workshop and Clinic programs sponsored by FEAT and several providers of Applied Behavior Analysis (ABA) services.
 The goal of providing ABA programs to young children is to assure that all young children with autism have the opportunity to maximize their potential.
 As a result of this concerted program, many of the children are now attending regular public schools, most with the assistance of an aide.
 FEAT’s initial ability to provide these ABA Workshops was made possible by a grant in 1993 of $75,000 grant from the Sierra Health Foundation.
 This grant and continuing fund-raising efforts have been the source of funding for services provided by FEAT.